MrIzzat/Data-Engineering-Coursera/Introduction to Data Engineering/Module 1/2-Key players in the Data Ecosystem/Key players in the Data Ecosystem.md

 Skills:

-* Good knowlege of spreadsheets, writing queries and using statistical tools to create charts and dashboards
+* Good knowledge of spreadsheets, writing queries and using statistical tools to create charts and dashboards

 * Modern data analysts some programming skills
 * Strong analytical and story-telling skills